RobinHCK/keras-yolo3/README.md

 <!-- PRESENTATION OF THE PROJECT -->
 ## Presentation Of The Project

-This research is carried out as part of the project Sys-MIFTA has been been published in the conference [IEEE 33rd International Symposium on
+This research is carried out as part of the project Sys-MIFTA and has been been published in the conference [IEEE 33rd International Symposium on
 Computer Based Medical Systems (CBMS)](http://cbms2020.org/).
 The paper is available [here](https://ieeexplore.ieee.org/abstract/document/9183014).
 This work is a deep learning project applied to medical images.